-- Send annual reports of the activities developed in the period between January and December of the previous year, with their progress and results, and on the date and format indicated by the Conservation Committee. - Send photographic evidence, video and / or news of the progress and results, associated with the respective annual report. - When these guidelines are updated, present evidence of compliance in the immediate annual report. - Communicate to the Conservation Committee and ALPZA's Executive Director any novelties related to changes in the administration of the PROJECT, such as responsible person and institutional affiliation.
+- Send annual reports of the activities developed in the period between January and December of the previous year, with their progress and results, and on the date and format indicated by the Conservation Committee. - 2.
+Send photographic evidence, video and / or news of the progress and results, associated with the respective annual report. - 3.
+When these guidelines are updated, present evidence of compliance in the immediate annual report. - 4.
+Register the PROJECT in the ALPZA Conservation Database, in a period no longer than three (3) months. - 5.
+Communicate to the Conservation Committee and ALPZA's Executive Director any novelties related to changes in the administration of the PROJECT, such as responsible person and institutional affiliation.